OzzyHelix/Valve-Index-Mic-Fixes/README.md

+>Warning: Use at your own risk.
+This software is **EXPERIMENTAL** and is not advised for use in production systems.
+Backing up your data before use is strongly recommended.
 # Valve Index Microphone Fix for Linux (PipeWire)

 A comprehensive guide to fixing the Valve Index microphone not producing audio on Linux systems using PipeWire/WirePlumber.
 The mic is detected by the system but records complete silence (peak amplitude: 0).